 According to the webcam response on the light, I can estimate, that the eclipse twilight was about 2 degrees ahead of the normal one observed from this place.

-This webcam is an exception in a whole webcam pack provided by Namibia Weather service.
+This webcam is an exception in a whole webcam pack provided by the Namibia Weather service.
 Because it’s a stream, it changes the coloration much later than other webcams.
-Thanks to this I could see all the changes in the natural colours.
+Thanks to this I could see all the changes in the natural colors.